blockdiag/blockdiag.com/sources/en/actdiag/index.rst

 actdiag - simple activity-diagram image generator
 =================================================

-`actdiag` generate activity-diagram image file from .diag file.
+`actdiag` generates activity-diagram images from .diag files (similar to graphviz's DOT files).
-.diag file is similar to DOT file (graphviz's).

-You can get diagrams like this.
+You can get diagrams like this:

 .. actdiag::